35 Best Thought Leaders on AI in Sydney Australia (2026)

 AI Startup Founders and Builders

 Sydney's AI startup ecosystem has matured significantly.
-NSW startups attracted 65 percent of Australia's startup funding, and several Sydney founded AI companies have achieved global scale.
-Australian businesses invested A$668.3 million in AI research and development in the 2023 to 2024 period, more than double the 2021 to 2022 figures.
-The founders on this list are building category defining AI companies from Sydney.
+According to Startup Genome, NSW startups attracted 65 percent of Australia's total startup funding in 2024.
+According to ABS data published in August 2025, Australian businesses invested $668.3 million in AI research and development in 2023 to 2024, more than double the 2021 to 2022 figures.
+The founders on this list are building category-defining AI companies from Sydney.

 20. Aengus Tran